Genivia/ugrep/README.md

   `--separator`.
 - Formatted output is written for each matching pattern, which means that a line may be output multiple times when patterns match more than once on the same  line.
-Use format field `%u` to output matching lines only once unless option `-u`, `--ungroup` is used or when a newline is matched.
+When field `%u` is found anywhere in the specified format string, matching lines are output only once unless option `-u`, `--ungroup` is used or when a newline is matched.

 To output matching lines faster by omitting the header output and binary match checks, using `--format` with field `%O` (output matching line as is) and field